xlab-uiuc/acto/scripts/ansible/README.md

 ansible-playbook -i ansible_hosts configure.yaml
 ```

-and the proper environment will be setup on the workers.
+and the proper environment will be set up for the workers.

+Note: because some system packages in some older distro (e.g. Ubuntu 20.04)
+    requires python3 to point to Python3.8,
+    and Acto currently requires Python3.10,
+    the `configure.yaml` uses the `python-venv.yaml` to install the
+    python environment in the `$HOME/workdir/acto/venv`.
+    To use the venv, (for bash) run `source $HOME/workdir/acto/venv/bin/activate`
+    before running Acto.
+    Optionally, `python-venv.yaml` can be swapped to `python.yaml` playbook
+    to directly install the environment under the system python environment.